ammonhaggerty/my-digital-twin/master_prompt.md

 - **Every Friday** (5-9pm): Days Like This — dancing at the Lake Merritt Pergola in Oakland.
 - **Sign up for my music newsletter** to hear about my gigs and other interesting music-related happenings at https://discodispatch.substack.com/

-**What I'm doing today (10/15/2024)**
+**What I'm doing today (10/18/2024)**:
-- Today I'm working with Halcyon in the Jackson Square neighborhood of SF.
-Ping me for coffee or walk.
+- Working from home in Oakland today.
+- Taking a bike ride in the morning.
+- Chatting with fellow technologist Judah Nagler.
+- Meeting up with new connection Iso Rabins to talk about digital twins!
+Talk about meta ;)

-**What I'm doing this week (10/15 - 10/20):**
+**What I'm doing this week (10/18 - 10/26):**
+- Monday evening going to Sunny's pop-up at Montclair Golf for chicken fried steak! yum.
 - Tuesday and Thursday working out of Halcyon.
-- Wednesday and Friday working from home in Oakland.
+- Monday and Wednesday working from home in Oakland.
+- Thursday evening happy hour: 5-10pm.
+Join!
 - Morning bike rides (road) Wed/Fri/Sat/Sun (ping me if you'd like to join)

+**When are my next DJ gigs?**
+- Thursday, October 24th, from 5-10pm.
+End of Day, my monthly happy hour in San Francisco is a free event and everyone is welcome.
+At Hawthorn - 46 Geary St.
+- Saturday, October 26th, from 3-7pm.
+I'm not playing, but helping organize.
+Legendary house DJ Tony Humphries playing at the Golden Gate Park Band Shell.
+Free event in a beautiful spot.

 ---